-The eConveyancing market will remain highly concentrated in at least the short term.
 Although competition is emerging, the lack of interoperability between ELNOs' systems is constraining its development.

-We found that PEXA's current prices are reasonable, and that there is no compelling evidence to move away from the existing pricing regulatory framework set by the Registrar General.
-We recommend that maximum prices for any ELNO be set as PEXA's current prices with an annual CPI cap from 1 July 2020 for two years.
+We found that PEXA's current prices are reasonable, and so we recommend that maximum prices for any ELNO be set as PEXA's current prices with an annual CPI cap from 1 July 2020 for two years.

 Interoperability between ELNOs has significant potential to promote competition, as it allows each party in the settlement process to use the ELNO of their choice.
-We consider that building direct connections between the two existing ELNOs is the preferred approach to achieve the benefits of competition in a cost-efficient way.
+We consider that building direct connections between the two existing ELNOs is the preferred approach to achieve the benefits of competition in a cost-efficient way, given the current state of the market.
 We recommend regulators require the two existing ELNOs to build direct connections.